NFL on Prime Video: Other regular season games

 On April 29, 2020, as part of Amazon's renewal of its digital rights through the 2022 season, Amazon acquired the exclusive international rights to one late-season game produced by CBS), it would be the first game to only be nationally available on a streaming platform.
 Prime Video, along with Twitch, Verizon, the NFL app, and the two teams' local stations, aired this game on December 26, 2020, featuring the San Francisco 49ers and Arizona Cardinals.
 It averaged 4.8 million viewers.
 The Amazon exclusive game did not return for the 2021 season.

 Beginning with the 2023 season, Prime Video has broadcast an NFL game on Black Friday, the day after Thanksgiving.
-Like with the traditional TNF games, the Black Friday game also needs to air on local television stations in both teams' media markets.
-(The 2023 Black Friday game aired on WNYW in New York City, and on WFOR-TV in Miami.)
+Like with the traditional TNF games, the Black Friday game also needs to air on local television stations in both teams' media markets (the 2023 Black Friday game aired on WNYW in New York City, and on WFOR-TV in Miami).

-If Christmas Day falls on a Thursday, Prime Video will air its traditional TNF game on Christmas night.
+Beginning with the 2025 season, if Christmas Day falls on a Thursday, Prime Video will air its traditional TNF game on Christmas night.
 For example, Christmas Day will take place on a Thursday in 2025, and Prime Video will air its traditional TNF game after the Netflix Christmas doubleheader is finished.
 The Christmas game on Prime Video also needs to be simulcast on local television stations in both teams' media markets.
+(The 2025 Christmas night game aired on KMGH in Denver and on KSHB-TV in Kansas City.)

 Playoff programming

 In October 2020, Amazon acquired the rights to stream its first NFL playoff game on Prime Video as part of its digital rights to the league: a simulcast of one of CBS's NFC Wild Card games.
 This game eventually was the one on January 10, 2021, between the Chicago Bears and the New Orleans Saints.
 The game was also available on Nickelodeon.

 On January 16, 2022, Amazon streamed its second NFL playoff game between the San Francisco 49ers and Dallas Cowboys.
 It was also a simulcast of a CBS/Nickelodeon broadcast.

 In 2024, Amazon signed a multi-year agreement to stream one Wild Card playoff game per season.
-Like with the regular season games, the Wild Card playoff game also needs to be simulcast on local television stations in both teams' media markets.
-(The January 2025 Wild Card game aired on WPXI in Pittsburgh, and on WMAR-TV in Baltimore.)
+Like with the regular season games, the Wild Card playoff game also needs to be simulcast on local television stations in both teams' media markets (the January 2025 Wild Card game aired on WPXI in Pittsburgh, and on WMAR-TV in Baltimore).